its-miroma/fow/about/unsupported.md

 FO is not compatible with "game clients", including "PvP clients".

 You may want to [add custom mods](../how-to/add-mods/) instead.

+FO itself is not a client for the following reasons:

+* We would have to maintain more code, which is beyond FO's objective
+* We would need explicit permission from all mod authors
+* The authors would likely receive no benefits from the client
+* We would get less flexibility in what we can do with FO
+* We would need a way to keep it sustainable, such as ads or similar

 ## Other Launchers